michael-oneill/IPEN-cookbook/Privacy Cookbook for Business Processes.md

 #Disclaimer#
 This cookbook is just a raw collection of things, ideas and resources.
 It is not a commercial product.
 It is not 100% correct or free of antagonisms (as the WWW is not "by design").
 It is by now not suitable for any specific purpose than collecting information - but it shall be in future.

+#Personal disclaimer of [MAG]#
+As more as I read about privacy, my heart feels that privacy is just a tool.
+And everybody using tools like a srew-wrench knows, that it can break screws.
+I'm not looking for 100% privacy, but for freedom.
+Article 2, German constitution: "Die Freiheit der Person ist unverletzlich." - "The freedom of a person is inviolable."

 #Events on privacy#
 <table>